 - 1. Engage in a meeting with Trivium to discuss project scope. - 2.
 Decide on a key project component which meets the moderate evidence standard. - 3.
 Register applicant organization in SAM. - 4.
 Begin to sketch project design, emphasizing: - a.
 Moderate evidence for key project components. - b.
 Potential for focus on computer science education for underrepresented groups OR meeting student social, emotional, and academic needs. - c.
-Equitable programming with benefits for underserved students. - d.
+Partnerships with CCs, HBCUs, TCUs, and MSIs. - d.
 Funding needs, and availability of external funding.